InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

  - MQTT application functionality is enabled only when compiled with ENABLE_MQTT_APP=true.
  - The MQTT application will start only after successful commissioning and Wi-Fi connectivity is established, i.e., the server is ready.
  - Refer to the instructions in the Example_for_MQTT.pdf document found in the freertos_sdk_x.y/ examples/mqtt/doc directory, sections "Running the Application using Mosquitto Project’s Test Server and Evaluating the Application using Mosquitto Local Server" for using and controlling the MQTT app functionality.

+### Controlling the device when AWS-IoT Subscribe and Publish App Enabled
+ - AWS-IoT subscribe and publish application functionality is enabled only when compiled with ENABLE_AWS_IOT_APP=true.
+ - The AWS-IoT Subscribe and Publish application will start only after successful commissioning and Wi-Fi connectivity is established, i.e., the server is ready.
+ - Refer to the instructions in the Application_for_IoT_AWS.pdf document found in the freertos_sdk_x.y/apps/iot_aws/doc directory, sections "AWS Set-up" and "MQTT Publish and Subscribe" for using and controlling the AWS-IoT subscribe and publish app functionality.